January 3 in Pop Culture History

 1987 – Rock and Roll Hall of Fame inducted the 1st female artist, the Queen of Soul, Aretha Franklin

-1991 – First television sets to feature closed-caption display are introduced in the U.S.
+1991 – First television sets to feature closed-caption displays were introduced in the U.S.

 1997 – Bryant Gumbel anchored his last episode of the Today Show.